android/architecture-samples/README.md

 This is done by creating a `CustomTestRunner` that uses an `Application` configured with Hilt.
-As per the [Hilt testing documentation](https://developer.android.com/training/dependency-injection/hilt-android), `@HiltAndroidTest` will automatically create the right Hilt components for each test.
+As per the [Hilt testing documentation](https://developer.android.com/training/dependency-injection/hilt-android), `@HiltAndroidTest` will automatically create the right Hilt components for tests.

 ### License